-Welcome to the AS²ERT Lab (AI for Safe Software Engineering and Testing) at the University of Texas at Dallas (UTD).
-Our broader research goal is to develop methods that help build reliable and safe software systems.
-Much of our work focuses on automated program analysis, testing, debugging, and repair.
-In particular, we study how modern AI techniques, including LLMs and agentic systems, can be used responsibly to improve software safety and quality at scale.
+Howdy!
+Welcome to the AS²ERT (AI for Safe Software Engineering and Testing) Lab at the University of Texas at Dallas (UTD).
+We develop automated techniques to improve the safety and reliability of software systems.
+Our research spans program analysis, testing, debugging, bug localization, and repair, with a focus on responsibly integrating modern AI methods, including large language models and agentic systems, into automated software engineering workflows.

 AS²ERT lab is founded and led by Dr. Soneya Binta Hossain, Assistant Professor of Computer Science at UTD.
 She earned her Ph.D. and M.S in Computer Science from the University of Virginia, where her research explored AI-driven approaches to automated software testing.
 She earned her B.Sc. in Computer Science and Engineering from the Bangladesh University of Engineering and Technology (BUET).